skagra/i2c-detect/README.md

 Done
 ```

-The above shows a device detected the address `0x3C`.
+The above shows a device detected at the address `0x3C`.